labsyspharm/DRIAD/README.md

 ## Evaluating gene sets

 Individual gene sets can be assembled by-hand or parsed from a .gmt file using the provided `read_gmt()`.
-For example, here's the gene set proposed by Mariet Allen as the most differentially-expressed contrast of the temporal cortex in AD vs. non-AD subjects ([PMID: 29107053](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5866744/), Suppl.
+For example, here's the gene set proposed by Mariet Allen and colleagues as the most differentially-expressed contrast of the temporal cortex in AD vs. non-AD subjects ([PMID: 29107053](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5866744/), Suppl.
 Table 3, genes with Bonferroni-corrected p-value < 0.05):

 ``` r
 gs <- c("ADAMTS2", "ADCYAP1", "AFG3L1", "ANGEL2", "ANGPT1", "ART3",